ubaldot/vim-poptools/README.md

 * Vim-poptools *
 </p>

-This plugin aims at scaling your productivity by conveniently using popups for a multitude of tasks, from finding files and directories, to set your favorite colorscheme.
+This plugin aims to scale your productivity by conveniently using popups for a multitude of tasks, from finding files and directories, to setting your favorite colorscheme.

-It is slower compared to other plugins like [fzf](https://github.com/junegunn/fzf.vim), [fuzzyy](https://github.com/Donaldttt/fuzzyy) or [scope](https://github.com/girishji/scope.vim) (this plugin is synchronous whereas the others are asynchronous) but I don't mind to wait a bit if the search process takes a while: it helps me in pausing and reflecting on what I am doing thus giving some breath to my brain.
+It is more essential compared to similar plugins such as [fzf](https://github.com/junegunn/fzf.vim), [fuzzyy](https://github.com/Donaldttt/fuzzyy) or [scope](https://github.com/girishji/scope.vim).
+Under some circumstances it may be slower, but I don't mind waiting a bit when the search process takes a while; it helps me pause and reflect on what I am doing, giving my brain some breathing room.

+Nevertheless, I personally like the interface and how it displays all the results at once.
+Additionally, I find the opportunity of saving the last search very handy.
+The configuration is also fairly straightforward.

 ### Commands